Aaroney13/dbk_consulting/README.md

 # dbk_consulting
-Code for consulting project with the DiamondBack Newspaper
+Code for consulting project with the DiamondBack Newspaper.
 Question: What words should be used to create headlines that get more views?

 # Things to do: